Philip Citroën: Claims attributed to Citroën

-Western scholars cite Hitler's dental remains as proving his death in Berlin, disregarding the possibility of mandibulectomy.
+Western scholars cite Hitler's dental remains as the only bodily proof of his death in Berlin, omitting the possibility of mandibulectomy.

+After a yearslong inquiry, in 1956 West Germany officially declared Hitler dead as an assumption of death, partially in order to relinquish his property.
+The CIA records related to Citroën were converted to microfilm in mid-1963.
+(Note: By 1969, the agency was microfilming records with the goal of destroying the original hard copies (and documenting that this had been done).)
+In 1968, a Soviet author published a supposed autopsy of Hitler's body, which has largely been debunked as propaganda except for its description of the dental remains.

-In accordance with the Nazi War Crimes Disclosure Act, the CIA declassified microfilm of its reports and the photograph around the turn of the century.
-The low-quality reproductions were noted as unusual but "ultimately unconvincing" in the 2011 fringe book Grey Wolf: The Escape of Adolf Hitler.
-The online publication of the files in 2017 bolstered conspiracy theories about Hitler's death.
+In accordance with the Nazi War Crimes Disclosure Act, the CIA declassified microfilm of its reports and the photograph around the turn of the 21st century.
+The 2011 fringe book Grey Wolf: The Escape of Adolf Hitler described the reports and a "poor quality photostat" as unusual but "ultimately unconvincing".
+The online publication of the files in 2017 amongst documents related to the assassination of John F. Kennedy bolstered fringe theories about Hitler's death.
 (Note: History suggested online that the photo might depict a Hitler imitator seeking publicity—albeit while promoting its series claiming the dictator escaped and suggesting that the CIA missed a chance to catch him.)
-Western scholars reject claims of Hitler's survival on the basis that his confirmed dental remains and eyewitness statements prove his death in Berlin in 1945, notwithstanding the possibility of mandibulectomy and supporting deception.
+Western scholars reject claims of Hitler's survival, citing his confirmed dental remains and eyewitness statements as proving his death in 1945, notwithstanding the possibility of marginal mandibulectomy and supporting deception.
 In 2021, Worldcrunch alluded to an alleged photo in asserting that Hitler was seen wandering the streets of Tunja in 1954 "cloaked up like a peasant".

-A photo from the Chilean-FBI probe of Nazis in South America captures figures resembling (background, left to right): Citroën, U-530s captain, and Hitler.
-(Note: Given the counterespionage nature of the probe, a camera disguised as another object like a cigarette pack might have been utilized clandestinely.)